 An Implementation Team will take over once the Community Safety and Well-being Plan is complete and has been presented to the member municipalities.
 It is this team that will finalize and prioritize the actions in the plan.
-The composition of the Implementation Team, reporting frequency, mechanism, and structure has not yet been determined.
+The composition of the Implementation Team, reporting frequency, mechanism and structure has not yet been finalized, but a draft plan has been developed and exists as a separate document.